ChicoState/TownHall/HPE_1PM.md

 As a user, I would like to be able to see changes made on any file by who and when and where in the file.

 As a developer, I want a way to have multiple people work on the same file and can see each others changes simultaneously from different computers

+As a user I want the ability to search for the applications I want to use

+As a user I want private and public chat channels.